mupgarlic/closest-interpolation-script/README.md

-# closest-interpolation-script
-Blender script to change the "Interpolation" from all your Image Texture nodes in one click.
+# Blender script to change the "Interpolation" from all your Image Texture nodes in one click.

 ```python
 import bpy